hyperledger/web3j-openapi/README.md

 - Writing a solidity smart contract
 - Generating the corresponding **OpenAPI** project using **Web3j-OpenAPI**
 - Running the generated project as a standalone server
-- Sending HTTP requests using Curls or Swagger-UI
+- Sending HTTP requests using `Swagger-UI`, client application or `Curl` request.

 # Getting started with Web3j-OpenAPI